Do air purifiers waste a lot of electricity?

 Also Read: Best air purifier for smell

-The energy rating of the unit as earlier said is the sole contributor and determinant of the amount of electricity you would be billed in due time, well alongside with the rate of electricity charge of your supplier.
-In simple terms, the higher the energy in watt it consumes, the higher the bills.
+The unit’s energy rating determines the amount of electricity you would be billed in due time.
+In simple terms, the higher the energy in watts it consumes, the higher the bills.

-Air purifiers around the world make use of several filter types depending on what it is built for and the manufacturer’s preference for that specific model.
-Generally, units that make use of the HEPA filter means that the fans used would have to blow more than a regular fan to force air through the tiny (smaller than regular filters) pores of the HEPA filter.
+Air purifiers worldwide use several filter types depending on what it is built for and the manufacturer’s preference.
+Generally, units that use the HEPA filter mean that the fan blows more to force air through the tiny pores.

-Most times, the larger the unit, the bigger the fan that would be used and the higher the power required to power the fan.
-An enormous fan always needs more energy to be run efficiently and could go a long way in adding to your electricity bills.
+The larger the unit, the bigger the fan that would be used and the higher the power required.
+An enormous fan always needs more energy to run efficiently and could add to your electricity bills.

-You wouldn’t expect an air purifier designed to be used in small confined spaces to consume as much energy as the ones for large spacious rooms, would you?
+Would you expect an air purifier for small spaces to consume electricity like large rooms?
 Certainly not.
-Air purifiers for large sized rooms are mostly designed with giant fans and maybe a HEPA filter, which is in itself a guarantee that more energy would be consumed.
+Air purifiers for large rooms have giant fans and a HEPA filter, guaranteeing more energy would be consumed.

-These lights are built into a unit to sterilize further the air that passes through the unit, as well as the internal parts of the unit itself.
-With this double protection comes an extra cost, which is in the value of more wattage consumed per kilowatt hour depending on the duration in which the ultraviolet light is used.
+These lights are built into a unit to sterilize the air.
+This double protection comes with an extra cost.
+It is the value consumed depending on the duration the ultraviolet light is used.

-Every air purifier is designed with options that give the user a choice varying the fan speed between low, medium, and high.
-The significant difference in the action of this mode is the speed at which the fan rolls, at the low speed the fan doesn’t move very fast.
-Therefore the machine doesn’t do much air purification, and at the highest setting it consumes the most power, and it is most efficient.
+Every air purifier has options allowing the user to vary the fan speed.
+The significant difference in the action of this mode is the speed at which the fan rolls.
+Therefore, the machine doesn’t do much air purification.
+It consumes the most power and is most efficient at the highest setting.

-when air purifiers are used in the really contaminated ecological condition, they always have to work extra to meet the minimum expectation of air cleaning rate, meaning the fan would run faster.
-Hence more energy is consumed.
-Units with auto mode, I.e., ability to choose the speed at which it operates depending on the environmental condition.
+Air purifiers must work extra when they are used in really contaminated conditions.
+Hence, more energy is consumed.
+Units with auto mode, i.e., the ability to choose the speed at which it operates depending on the environmental condition.

 Also Read: Best air purifier for the price

-Energy efficient air purifiers: a solution to much electricity bill
+Energy-efficient air purifiers: A solution for electricity bill

-With all that has been said about the potential expensive rate of using an air purifier, the primary solution to both enjoying a clean environment alongside a fair electricity bill rate is going for an energy efficient air purifier that works.
-In this case, we would recommend you look to go an energy star certified product.
+With all that has been said about the potentially expensive rate of using an air purifier, the primary solution to both enjoying a clean environment and a fair electricity bill rate is an energy-efficient air purifier that works.
+In this case, we recommend you go for an Energy Star certified product.

-The energy star program’s fundamental responsibility is to test and then rate high-efficiency appliance that is most suitable for consumer choices.
+The Energy Star program’s fundamental responsibility is to test and then rate high-efficiency appliances most suitable for consumer choices.

-These certified products are a more cost-effective option as well as being environmentally friendly, with tests that have recorded up to 40% more efficient than standard air cleaners, saving up to 225 kilowatts per hour across a year.
-This is a very wholesome amount because an average air purifier consumes about 550 kilowatts per hour in a year.
+These certified products are more cost-effective and environmentally friendly, with tests that have recorded up to 40% more efficient than standard air cleaners, saving up to 225 kilowatts per hour annually.
+This is very wholesome because an average air purifier consumes about 550 kilowatts per hour annually.

-There are stringent rules and guidelines along with specifications that must be met for a unit to qualify to be rated energy star.
-Air purifiers are categorized under energy star based on the methods they employ in cleaning indoor air; they are:
+Some stringent rules, guidelines, and specifications must be met for a unit to qualify to be rated Energy Star.
+Air purifiers are categorized under Energy Star based on the methods they employ in cleaning indoor air; they are:

-CADR is simply a measure of the amount if contaminant-free air that is delivered by a room air cleaner.
-There are several additional requirements that are listed by the EPA and EOD, which can be read up on their website.
+CADR is simply a measure of the amount of contaminant-free air delivered by a room air cleaner.
+Several additional requirements are listed by the EPA and EOD, which can be read on their website.

-There are several applications out there that could help you estimate how much value you would be saving when you decide to make use of an energy efficient air purifier; home selfe is an excellent example of one.
+There are several applications out there that could help you estimate how much value you would be saving when you decide to make use of an energy-efficient air purifier.

 Air purifiers are generally an awesome addition to life, and although they might come with that little extra cost in the running, it is entirely worth your while, especially when there’s a presence of an energy star rated unit.